 - A properly organised Legal Planning Meeting is invaluable and can be the key to achieving timely outcomes to Care Proceedings;

 - The employment of a local authority case manager is vital.
-(The post of case manager was created for the purposes of the Tri-borough Care Proceedings Pilot.)
 The case manager works directly with social workers and managers, with the intention of improving the quality of social work Assessments and statements presented to court.
 The aim is that statements are purposeful, concise and clearly lay out the work that has been undertaken up to that point.
 The Case Manager works in a coaching role to help social workers produce high quality statements and to be explicit about the impact of delay on each individual child.

 2.2 Legal Planning Meetings